Jeffrey Schaider, M.D., System Department Chair

 The Department of Emergency is a resource hospital in the Chicago EMS-Paramedic System.
 As a resource hospital, the Department directs paramedic activities in the Chicago Fire Department Ambulances and is responsible for teaching and updating Chicago Fire Department paramedic protocols.

-The Division of Toxicology, the home of the Toxikon Consortium, provides specialized toxicology services to patients in the Cook County Health and Hospital System for patients who present with overdoses or with exposures to toxic substances.
+The Division of Toxicology, the home of the Toxikon Consortium, provides specialized toxicology services to patients at Cook County Health for patients who present with overdoses or with exposures to toxic substances.
 Our toxicologists provide primary medical back up for the Illinois Poison Center.
 The Division of Toxicology sponsors one of the most competitive Toxicology Fellow training programs in the nation and trains emergency medicine specialists from across the Midwest.

 The Department also provides Emergency Ultrasound services within the emergency department and puts rapid and lifesaving ultrasound technology at the emergency physicians fingertips.
 The combined Emergency Ultrasound Fellowship program with Rush University Medical Center provides a cutting edge training environment for the ultrasound fellows and emergency medicine residents.